Zhdddd7/ABSA-with-deep-learning-method/readme.md

 and methods will be presented.
 The main contents of this paper include the following:
 1. We focus on efficient exploration and practical implementation of early methods for Aspect Based Sentiment Analysis.
 The task is divided into two subtasks: aspect term extraction and aspect term classification.
-Machine learning models, specifically random vector fields and support vector machines, are employed for training and prediction.
+Machine learning models, specifically random vector fields and support vector machines, are employed for training and prediction.
 The performance of these models is compared and discussed in comparison to other classical models.
 2. in single model machine learning, deep learning methods such as convolutional neural networks are employed for processing.
 Gated units are utilized to filter and identify aspect terms, integrating the